lsaffre/tryton-documentation/developer_guide/example_library_2.rst

 ^^^^^^^^^^^^^^^

-The previous 'on_change_owner' example could have been solved without storing a new key to the database and calculating its value on the fly, by adding a function
+The previous 'on_change_owner' example could have been solved without storing a new key in the database by calculating its value on the fly.
-field:
+To achieve this we need to add a function field:

 .. code-block:: python